Mwi-haki/alx-system_engineering-devops/0x00-shell_basics/README.md

 first script is setting bash
-second script prints the absolute name path of the current working directory
+second script displays the contents list of your current directory